2 More Things I’m Not Thankful for This Thanksgiving

 2. Adulthood

-Of course, don’t forget to throw in whatever else is on your plate, like PMS, a nasty breakup, expensive car repairs, chronic migraines, broken air conditioning, or loneliness.
+Of course, don’t forget to throw in whatever else is on your plate, like PMS, a nasty breakup, expensive car repairs, chronic migraines, or loneliness.
+That’s adulthood.
+Sometimes, I just want to be a kid forever.

 Unfortunately, I can’t just turn on Veggie Tales and eat Goldfish to make adulthood disappear.
 Adulthood is going to happen to you (if it hasn’t already), and it’s happening to me right now.
 That’s why we can be thankful for this: